codefresh-io/docs.codefresh.io/_docs/administration/user-settings.md

 Note that tokens are visible only during creation.
 You cannot "view" an existing token.
 If you want to re-enable API access for an existing application you need to delete the old token and create a new one.

+> Note: The portion of the token shown in the UI is the first few characters in the second part of the key (after the `.`), rather than the beginning characters of the whole key.

 ## What to read next